deeptools/HiCExplorer/docs/content/tools/hicAverageRegions.rst

-hicAverageRegions takes as input a BED files with genomic positions, these are the reference points to sum up and average the regions up- and downstream of all these positions, good reference points are e.g. the boders of TADs.
+hicAverageRegions takes as input a BED files with genomic positions, these are the reference points to sum up and average the regions up- and downstream of all these positions, good reference points are e.g. the borders of TADs.
 This can help to determine changes in the chromatin organization and TAD structure changes.

-In the following example the 10kb resolution interation matrix of `Rao 2014 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525>`_ is used.
+In the following example the 10kb resolution interaction matrix of `Rao 2014 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525>`_ is used.

-The first steps computes the TADs for chromosome 1.
+The first step computes the TADs for chromosome 1.

 .. code:: bash